-The USA discussed its future polar-orbiting meteorological satellite systems.
-NOAA addressed the current operational system and the planned launch schedule for NOAA-N'.
-Information was provided on the international polar-orbiting satellite program coordination between EUMETSAT and NOAA.
+The NOAA-WP-05 discussed its future polar-orbiting meteorological satellite systems.
+NOAA addressed the current operational system and the launch of NOAA-N Prime (NOAA-19).
+Information was provided on the international polarorbiting satellite program coordination between EUMETSAT and NOAA.
 The goal of this cooperation is to provide continuity of measurements from polar orbits, cost sharing, and improved forecast and monitoring capabilities through the introduction of new technologies.
-An agreement is in place between NOAA and EUMETSAT on the Initial Joint Polar-orbiting Operational Satellite System (IJPS).
-This program will include two series of independent but fully coordinated NOAA and EUMETSAT satellites, exchange of instruments and global data, cooperation in algorithm development, and plans for real-time direct broadcast.
+An agreement is in place between NOAA and EUMETSAT on the Initial Joint Polarorbiting Operational Satellite System (IJPS).
+This program will include two series of independent but fully coordinated NOAA and EUMETSAT satellites, exchange of instruments and global data, cooperation in algorithm development, and plans for realtime direct broadcast.

 The NOAA discussed the development and implementation plans for NPOESS.
 Beginning later this decade, NPOESS spacecraft will be launched into two orbital planes to provide significantly improved operational capabilities and benefits to satisfy the critical civil and national security requirements for space-based, remotely sensed environmental data.
-The advanced technology visible, infrared, and microwave imagers and sounders that are being developed for NPOESS will deliver higher spatial and temporal resolution atmospheric, oceanic, terrestrial, and solar-geophysical data enabling more accurate short-term weather forecasts, as well as serving the data continuity requirements for improved global climate change assessment and prediction.
-The NPOESS program is on the path to creating a high performance, polar-orbiting satellite system that will be more responsive to user requirements, deliver more capability at less cost, and provide sustained, space-based measurements as a cornerstone of an Integrated Global Observing System.
+The advanced technology visible, infrared, and microwave imagers and sounders that are being developed for NPOESS will deliver higher spatial and resolution atmospheric, oceanic, terrestrial, and solar-geophysical data enabling more accurate short-term weather forecasts and significantly improved long range numerical weather forecasts as well as serving the data continuity requirements for improved global climate change assessment and prediction.
+The NPOESS program is on the path to creating a high performance, polar-orbiting satellite system that will be more responsive to user requirements and provide sustained, space-based measurements as a cornerstone of an Integrated Global Observing System.
 These activities represent a sound beginning for achieving the planned national and international operational satellite programs that will ensure continuous support to a variety of users well into the 21st century.